ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/enums.md

 import { ExampleTabs } from "../../../components/mdx/example-tabs"

 An Enum is a special kind of [scalar](/docs/hotchocolate/defining-a-schema/scalars) that is restricted to a particular set of allowed values.
+It can be used as both an input and an output type.

 ```sdl
 enum UserRole {